FA-OS/framework/CONTRIBUTING.md

 ## 🧭 Who Can Contribute?

-- **Agile Coaches**: Help refine principles, roles, and implementation practices
+- **Everybody with an opinion who supports the FAYOS way of thinking**: Help refine principles, roles, and implementation practices
-- **Developers**: Build tooling, templates, and automation scripts
+- **People with development experience (or great AI prompting skills)**: Build tooling, templates, and automation scripts
-- **Organizational Designers**: Shape team topologies, governance models, and transformation paths
+- **People with Organization Design thoughts and experience**: Shape team topologies, governance models, and transformation paths
+- ***Any GenAI driven output which helps the above go faster***: Share the promps you used, the result it gave and the Ai who did the job

 ---